Metal detector uses electric field to find metal near it.

 To build a Metal Detector Circuit using Arduino follow the below mentioned steps:

-- Collect all parts shown in circuit diagram.
+- First, collect all parts shown in circuit diagram.

-- Connect pin 1 of CS209A to pin 8 using a preset and 10k resistor.
+- Next, connect pin 1 of CS209A to pin 8 using a preset and 10k resistor.

-- Connect pin 3 of CS209A to other side of coil and to GND.
+- After that, connect pin 2 of CS209A to one side of 100μH coil and then connect pin 3 of CS209A to other side of coil and to GND.

-- Connect 9V battery negative to GND and place a 10μF capacitor between pin 7 and GND.
+- Further, connect pin 7 of CS209A to positive terminal of 9V battery, then connect 9V battery negative to GND and place a 10μF capacitor between pin 7 and GND.

 Conclusion: